ssbindu/FinalProject/README.md

 create schema ecom_bindu;

-- Then go to terminal and write the single line of code
+- Then go to terminal and write the single line of code mentioned below:

 npm run dev